derek-dchu/awesome-note/java_language_specification.md

 `finally` block will not be executed if program exits `system.exit()` or fatal error (e.g. OutOfMemoryError).

 ### The `finalize` method
 `finalize` is a method can be called by the garbage collector on an object when garbage collection determines that there are no more references to the object.
 It performs like a destructor in C++.

-It can be override.
+*  Can be overridden.
+*  If an uncaught exception is thrown by the finalize method, the exception is ignored and finalization of that object terminates.
+*  The finalize method is never invoked more than once by a Java virtual machine for any given object.

 ## Garbage Collection